danilofreire/datasci151-summer/README.md

-# QTM 151 - Introduction to Statistical Computing II
+# DATASCI 151 - Introduction to Statistical Computing II

-Welcome to [QTM 151 - Introduction to Statistical Computing II](https://github.com/danilofreire/qtm151-summer)!
+Welcome to [DATASCI 151 - Introduction to Statistical Computing II](https://github.com/danilofreire/datasci151-summer)!
 This repository contains all the materials for the summer course, including lectures, assignments, and tutorials.

 ## Course Overview